The Dean’s Prize for the Arts and Humanities - Deadline Extended

 The competition is all about creativity and imagination so feel free to explore the question area in the way you see fit.

-Winners will be announced on Friday 28 April 2017 and will be presented with their prizes at an awards ceremony in September 2017 (date TBC).
+Winners will be announced in May 2018 and will be presented with their prizes at an awards ceremony in September 2018 (date TBC).

 How to enter